skip to main content

 Cargill is committed to providing food, ingredients, agricultural solutions, and industrial products to nourish the world in a safe, responsible, and sustainable way.
 Sitting at the heart of the supply chain, we partner with farmers and customers to source, make and deliver products that are vital for living.

-Our approximately 160,000 employees innovate with purpose, providing customers with life’s essentials so businesses can grow, communities prosper, and consumers live well.
+Our 155K+ employees innovate with purpose, providing customers with life’s essentials so businesses can grow, communities prosper, and consumers live well.
 With 160 years of experience as a family company, we look ahead while remaining true to our values.
 We put people first.
 We reach higher.
 We do the right thing—today and for generations to come.
 For more information, visit Cargill.com and our News Center.

 About Colorado State University AgNext